papermerge/documentation/docs/user/path-templates.md

 Meet *path templates*.
 The idea is simple: you need to decide where to place your receipts only once.
 Once you decide where you put to them - you write it down as "path template" and then all your receipts will automatically be placed to that path.
-Of course you can do that for every document type.
+Of course you can do that for any document type.

 Basically, for each document type you create a "template" of the place where documents of that type will be stored.
 And then {{extra.project}}
-will use that information to place the document to the target folder for you!
-Automatically :magic_wand:!
+will use that information to move the document to the target folder automatically :magic_wand:!

+!!!
+Info

+	Path templates are per document type.
+They create a "template" of where documents of that type will be placed.
+The path includes both target folder and file name.

+Let's see couple of examples.